labuladong/fucking-algorithm/README.md

-Englis translation is still processing...
-Some articles are still Chinese, but most are completed, just enjoy.
+English translation is still processing...
+Some articles are still in Chinese, but most are completed.
+Please **star** this repo, when you come back soon, translation will finish perfectly.
+Just enjoy.

 These articles are somehow kinds of **Algorithmic Thinking**.
-All based on LeetCode problems, but **NOT only the code of solution, but also WHY writing code this way, HOW we figure it out.**
+All based on LeetCode problems, but **NOT ONLY the code of solution, but also WHY writing code this way, HOW we figure it out.**

-I don't like one liner but confusing, I like clear and easy-understand.
+I don't like one liner and confusing, I like clear and easy-understanding.

 # Table of Content